-- IEMA (may) use(s) (digital) communication channels (such as CANVAS, the IEMA webmail account, the IEMA website and/or other IEMA/Maastricht University/Vrije Universiteit Amsterdam channels) to inform students of or to communicate about the study programme, exam(ination)s, (to announce) decisions and/or other topics related to the IEMA. - 2.
+- 1. IEMA uses (digital) communication channels (such as Canvas, the IEMA webmail account, the IEMA website and/or other IEMA/Maastricht University/Vrije Universiteit Amsterdam channels) to inform students of or to communicate about the study programme, exam(ination)s, (to announce) decisions and/or other topics related to the IEMA. - 2.
 Students must regularly check the (digital) communication channels throughout the entire academic year.
 It is the students' own responsibility to inform themselves by checking these channels.
 Information disseminated via the (digital) communication channels is assumed to be known.